 In addition to limits on categories, there are also limits placed on the percentage of visas granted to those applying from particular countries.
 Therefore, it is important to establish qualifications to demonstrate the applicants are from the highest possible preference category in order the improve the chances of obtaining a visa quickly.

-The Overall Process of Applying for LPR Status in Lombard
+What is the Overall Process of Applying for LPR Status in Lombard?

 When applying for Legal Permanent Resident status (LPR) in Lombard, most applicants must have a sponsor connected to the category for which they are applying.
 Those applying for a family-based visa are usually sponsored by a family member, while those applying for an employment-based visa usually receive sponsorship from their employer.